poweron-pixel/source-pajak-balikpapan-online/_posts/2021-1-08-time tracking.md

 It's hard to be productive.
 Like a tennis machine, technology-powered society constantly pelts us with distractions and temptations.
 Wading through your daily to-do list can be a daunting challenge.

 Let's suppose that you nevertheless manage to succeed.
 There's a good chance you're still unhappy.
-Productivity tips, alarm clocks, and Gog mentality can only help you do more things, more efficiently.
+Productivity tips, alarm clocks, and dog mentality can only help you do more things, more efficiently.
 It won't help you allocate your time where you really want it; it definitely won't help you achieve balance and avoid burnout.

 In June of last year, I faced that exact predicament.
 In search of productivity tips, I stumbled on a lifestyle-changing [blog post](http://www.jamesmaa.com/2012/12/02/james-maas-productivity-hacking-guide/) by James Ma.
 The post outlines a lot of instructions for living a better life, and one of them is to track your time.
 I've followed through religiously on this advice, and I suggest you do too.